 Fabienne Pessayre (aka TAMARIK) is a French writer of fiction (crime, comedy and theatre) and non-fiction (humorous guide-books).
 She is a practising anglophile living near Norwich.

 Keiron Pim is a non-fiction author and journalist best known to many East Anglian writers as the former books editor at the Eastern Daily Press newspaper.
-His biography of David Litvinov will be published in 2016.
+His biography of David Litvinov, Jumpin' Jack Flash, was published in 2016 to great acclaim.

 is a retired science teacher who has a lifetime interest in the relationship between science, philosophy and religion.